 The Hydro Flask coffee mug is a popular choice among many nurses.
 It has a leak-proof lid (when closed) for on-the-go activities.
-Also, drinks stay hot up to 7 hours and cold up to 18 hours with vacuum insulation.ORDER NOW
+Also, drinks stay hot for up to 7 hours and cold for up to 18 hours with vacuum insulation.ORDER NOW

 “I just love eating hospital cafeteria food,” said no nurse ever.
 Most nurses learn very quickly that they need to prepare and pack their food for two reasons – hospital food usually isn’t delicious, and packing a healthy lunch in advance ensures that the nurse will eat healthier throughout their shift.
 Otherwise, when lunch comes, and they are so exhausted, there is a chance they might reach for some not-so-healthy options.

-Use a lunch bag that is waterproof, leak-proof, super easy to clean and lightweight.ORDER NOW
+Use a lunch bag that is waterproof, leak-proof, super easy to clean, and lightweight.ORDER NOW

 Nurses are frequently walking around on hard and sometimes wet surfaces -especially in the hospital setting.
 The floors are regularly being cleaned in between patients, and there are occasional spills that can sometimes result in unintended nurse falls.
 Nurses must have great shoes because not having them can be an occupational hazard.

 Nursing shoes also need to give great support, protect your back, reduce stress on joints, and be comfortable to wear for long periods.ORDER NOW

 A sphygmomanometer is a tool that nurses can use to take manual blood pressure measurements and to have an accurate, reliable instrument to diagnose hypertension accurately.
 This is a great tool to have in case you need to get a manual blood pressure.ORDER NOW